Applications for Art History Summer University 2019 are now closed

-Spend four days experiencing student life at a world-class university with its own beautiful art gallery.
+Spend five days experiencing student life at a world-class university specialising in Art History, Conservation, and Curating.

 The Summer University is part of The Courtauld Institute of Art’s widening participation initiative, funded by a charitable trust to give students who attend a non-selective state school or a FE college the opportunity to find out more about Art History and the possibilities of studying the subject at degree level.